Updated · May 19, 2022

 While FastestVPN doesn’t have the largest server network, it has been expanding its global footprint aggressively.

 So, is FastestVPN the fastest VPN around?

-We put this service to test how it would affect our internet speed from our HQ in Southwestern Europe.
+We put this service to test how it would affect our internet speed from our HQ in Central Europe.
 We connected to its London, Dallas, and Sydney servers.

 Below are the results.

 Surprisingly, the FastestVPN app slowed down our connection significantly.
 The decline wasn’t a big deal since our fast internet was still good enough to handle most online activities.
 However, there are much speedier VPNs available.

 This VPN wasn’t a viable option when we had to connect to its hardware housed halfway around the world.
 Equally important, our ping increased too.